 - Required Rolling End title: (Can use a still end title instead of rolling) All details of producers of your project, music, copyright details

-- Scrolling title (optional): You can use a scrolling title to highlight awards, honors, GPA, student activities or something that’s important about you to a prospective employer or highlight your academic and career goals.
+- Crawling title (optional): You can use a crawling title to highlight awards, honors, GPA, student activities or something that’s important about you to a prospective employer or highlight your academic and career goals.

 - Rule of Thirds: Avoid placing the person or subject in the center in the viewfinder.